chialab/rna-cli/docs/Build-js-modules.md

 JavaScript (or TypeScript) files typically require a lot of tasks, tools and configurations.
-RNA aims to provide a configuration-free task for JS distribution build, with a great support for source maps (it can be disabled via the `--no-map` flag) and linting all supported files (unless `--no-lint` is specified).
+RNA aims to provide a configuration-free task for JS distribution build, with a great support for source maps (it can be disabled via the `--no-map` flag).

 Example:
 ```sh